dollarscout

 Credit Cards

-Credit Limit refers to the maximum amount of money you can borrow with a credit card before exceeding the card’s contractual terms.
+Credit Limit refers to the maximum amount of money you can borrow on a credit card before you need to pay back some of the borrowed money to continue using the card.

 Credit Score